ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 * Optionally, when you use Cloud Pod Architecture, you can deploy a global load balancer (such as F5, {{site.data.keyword.cloud_notm}} Global Load-Balancing Service, or others) between the pods.
 The global load balancer provides a single-namespace capability that allows the use of a common global namespace when referring to Horizon CPA.
 Using CPA with a global load balancer provides your users with a single connection method and desktop icon in their Horizon Client or workspace ONE console.
 Without the global load balancer and the ability to have a single namespace for multiple environments, users will be presented with a possibly confusing array of desktop icons (corresponding to the number of pods on which desktops have been provisioned for them).
 For more information on how to set up Cloud Pod Architecture, see [Administering Cloud Pod Architecture in Horizon 7](https://docs.vmware.com/en/VMware-Horizon-7/7.6/horizon-cloud-pod-architecture/GUID-07C1B313-5907-4EDB-AB2F-75F7F58BD1AF.html){:external}.

 Use Cloud Pod Architecture to link any number of Horizon 7 pods on {{site.data.keyword.cloud_notm}}.
 The maximum number of pods must conform to the limits set for pods in Cloud Pod Architecture.
-See [VMware Horizon 7 Sizing Limits and Recommendations (2150348)](https://kb.vmware.com/s/article/2150348){:external}.
+See [VMware Horizon 7 sizing limits and recommendations](https://kb.vmware.com/s/article/2150348){:external}.

 When you connect multiple Horizon 7 pods together with Cloud Pod Architecture, the Horizon 7 versions for each of the pods can be different from one another.
 The only limitation is that they all be Horizon 7 v7.0 or higher (that is, no mixing of Horizon 6 pods).